cslucki/extranet/SQL.md

 - `p40_attestation_cfp`: Indicates if the CFP certificate is obtained ('Y' or 'N')
 - `p50_demande_pec`: Indicates if the funding request has been made ('Y' or 'N')
 - `p60_pec_ok`: Indicates if the funding is okay ('Y' or 'N')
+- `p70_certificat_fin`: Indicates if the certificate of completion of training has been sent ('Y' or 'N')
 - `f10_dossier_termine`: Indicates if the training file is finished ('Y' or 'N')